 Here are some other notations that cross an ethical line when put in formal/permanent notes:

-- Negativity about staff that could be portrayed as defamatory: There should be another system for reporting staff issues within your organization.
+There should be another system for reporting staff issues within your organization.
+But there are ways around saying what you want to say.
+For example:

 As an aside, you should never chart after your shift.
 If, for whatever reason, off-duty charting is needed and/or necessary, you should comply with your employer’s instructions or seek guidance from your supervisor on how to handle the situation.